Cebu Institute of Technology – University: Conferment Day

 The Conferment Day celebrates the day the Commission on Higher Education (CHED) created Commission En Banc Resolution No. 165-2010, which declared Cebu Institute of Technology's elevation to university status.
 Since then, the official name of the institution has become Cebu Institute of Technology – University.

 The first Conferment Day was celebrated on July 7, 2011, and has since been celebrated annually.

+Jake Bajo Day

+Jake Bajo Day at Cebu Institute of Technology – University (CIT-U) honors the heroic act of student Jake Bajo, who saved the Dean of BMMA from choking on a meat roll by quickly and confidently performing the Heimlich maneuver during a campus event.
+His quick thinking and bravery turned a near-tragic moment into a legendary story, earning him the admiration of the entire CIT community.
+Celebrated annually with reenactments, safety demonstrations, and themed activities, Jake Bajo Day serves as a reminder of the importance of staying calm under pressure—and how one student’s actions can make a life-saving difference.
+This is usually held on March 10.

 Parangal

 The Parangal Award is an annual tradition in CIT-U which recognizes the achievements of its students in the fields of academics, athletics, leadership, organizations, and the officers of the school's Supreme Student Government are recognized.
 It is usually held on the 2nd week of March.

 Crowning of the King/Queen of Engineers

 The top ranking Engineering student of the graduating class is awarded as the King/Queen of Engineers.
 The crowning of the King/Queen of Engineers is a yearly tradition of honoring the King or Queen of Engineers together with his/her parents.
-The members of his/her court are engineering students who will be also graduating with academic honors.
+The members of his/her court are engineering students who will also be graduating with academic honors.

 This activity is spearheaded by the College of Engineering and Architecture in cooperation with the Office of Admissions and Scholarships.
 It is usually held on the 2nd week of March, a day after the Parangal.